 Let the hot water cool down.
 When you are sure the water is not hot, go outside your RV and open the panel to access the water tank.

-Next, find the tank drain plug which is typically located near the bottom of the tank.
+Next, find the tank drain plug typically located near the bottom of the tank.
 Loosen the drain plug using an adjustable wrench and remove it.
-Be careful when removing the drain plug as it is usually made of plastic.
+Be careful when removing the drain plug as it is usually plastic.

 To help the water drain quicker, open the pressure relief valve at the top of the tank.